 You normally have two options to start selling on Vipshop or VIP International:

 - Contact the company directly

-As mentioned, both websites can be selective and a Tmall Partner can help you to sell in your brand.
+As mentioned, both websites can be selective and a Tmall Partner can help you to sell your brand.

-If you want to apply directly on their websites at a start, you can simply send an email to email@example.com.
+If you want to apply directly to their websites at a start, you can simply send an email to email@example.com.
 If you haven’t received an email within 5 days, you can follow up and send an email to firstname.lastname@example.org.

 The following information should be included when you send an inquiry:

 A popular choice is to work with an eCommerce partner that can help you to start selling your products in Vipshop.
 They have generally built up close connections with the management at Vipshop and it can be seen as a fast-track.